Filming and Photography Permit application guidelines

 - Parks Victoria requires a minimum of 10 business days (no drone) and 20 business days (with drone) to process a filming and photography permit application from when all required documentation is received.
 Due to the high volume of applications, filming permit applications received within this timeframe will not be accepted.

-- Multiple dates and parks can be nominated in one application.
-Applicants are encouraged to add weather hold dates to the permit application form.
+- Applicants are encouraged to add weather hold dates to the permit application form.

 Extreme weather clause